How to Do the Salary Research so You Know How Much You're Worth

 To successfully negotiate a salary offer from a hiring manager, or get that raise you deserve, you will need to do your homework.
 It may be time-consuming, but if you do some research you'll equip yourself with the information you'll need to successfully negotiate the salary you want or get the raise you deserve.

 Do Your Homework

-In advance of starting your job search, take the time to research salaries for the career field you've chosen as well as appropriate salaries where you live or where you intend to move to.
+In advance of starting your job search, take the time to research salaries and average raises for the career field you've chosen as well as appropriate salaries where you live or where you intend to move to.
 For example, you can't just research salaries for say, a digital and social media publicist and only look at salaries in New York state.
 If you live in New York City, the salary will be much higher than if you lived in upstate New York, in a rural area like Rochester.

 It's important to spend some time doing this research because you need to be prepared when a prospective employer asks you about your salary expectations or makes you an offer.
 You could easily miss out on a job offer if you ask for too much or end up being underpaid if you ask for too little.
 Even if you are contentedly employed, it makes sense to know what you should (or could) be earning.

 Review Salary Surveys

 Start your one-person salary research project by reviewing salary survey information.
 The Bureau of Labor Statistics is an excellent place to start.
 The Occupational Outlook Handbook includes national and state wage projections as well as data for seven major occupational divisions.
 The divisions literally include hundreds of occupations.
 In addition, you can also find a list of the fastest growing occupations and another list of the occupations that are expected to have the most new jobs.

 You can also use salary surveys and calculators which delineate salaries by industry and job function.
 Be sure to be thorough and review several surveys in order to get an overall perspective of salary ranges in the career field you're interested in.
 You can use the sites to get an idea if your current salary is good, or to evaluate a new job offer.